wu33learn/MIRAD/README.md

 * [License](#license)

 ## Introduction
 This repository contains the resources for our paper ["MIRAD - A comprehensive real-world robust anomaly detection dataset for Mass Individualization"](https://arxiv.org/pdf/2207.14315.pdf).
-Currently we release the Visual Anomaly (VisA) dataset.
+Currently we release the Mass Individualization Robust Anomal Detection (MIRAD) dataset.